thekhyatigandhi/html-css-webpage/README.md

 This website was developed using the following code, provided by Utoronto - https://utoronto.bootcampcontent.com/utoronto-bootcamp/UTOR-VIRT-FSF-PT-02-2023-U-LOLC/-/blob/main/01-HTML-Git-CSS/02-Challenge/Develop/index.html

+Used Wave evaluation tool extension for valuation of the website.

+Used https://www.color-hex.com/ to check the color codes to match the webite.

 ## License

 The website uses the MIT license.